jeremiahsnapp/dev-lxc/README.md

 #### Start cluster

 Starting the cluster the first time takes awhile since it has a lot to build.

-The tool automatically creates images at appropriate times so future creation of the cluster's servers is very quick.

 ```
 dev-lxc up